DionneMaguire/maths-quizz/README.md

 ### Bugs and fixes

+When a user had put a number in the answer box but had not hit enter or submit button the answer box was not being cleared so when the next game began there was a number already in the answer box.
+I added code to clear the answer box at the beginning of each game.

 ## Deployment

 This site was deployed to GitHub pages.
 The steps to deploy are as follows: